-A full size aid you can cut out is located in the back of this manual.
+A full size aid you can cut out and use for practice is located in the back of this manual.
 The memory aid cannot have any writing or notes on it.
 If you have notes on your inspection guide, the examiner will not allow you to use it for the test.
+The examiner should also have a memory aid you can use if you desire.

-11.0.8 Grounds for Immediate Failure of the CDL Skills Test
+11.0.8 Grounds for Immediate Failure of the Skills Test